weilin1205/PrivNurseAI/ExpertAgentC_LLMServer_Nursing_Note_STT/README.md

 **⚠️ Note**: This API service includes complete authentication, rate limiting, error handling, and security measures suitable for production use.
 Please ensure regular updates of dependencies and model versions.

 ## 🔒 API Key Security Warning
 **Important**: Your API key will be displayed when starting the service.
-Keep it secure and never commit it to version control.
+Keep it secure.